General Information About Rectal Cancer

 - Age and family history can affect the risk of rectal cancer.

 - Signs of rectal cancer include a change in bowel habits or blood in the stool.

 - Tests that examine the rectum and colon are used to detect (find) and diagnose rectal cancer.

 - Certain factors affect prognosis (chance of recovery) and treatment options.

 The rectum is part of the body’s digestive system.
 The digestive system removes and processes nutrients (vitamins, minerals, carbohydrates, fats, proteins, and water) from foods and helps pass waste material out of the body.
 The digestive system is made up of the esophagus, stomach, and the small and large intestines.
-The first 6 feet of the large intestine and is about 5 feet long.
+The colon (large bowel) is the first part of the large intestine and is about 5 feet long.
 Together, the rectum and anal canal make up the last part of the large intestine and are 6-8 inches long.
 The anal canal ends at the anus (the opening of the large intestine to the outside of the body).